riceissa/breathing/doc.md

 I don't know why no one seems to ever talk about this, but there are literal blood and urine tests to measure bicarbonate levels.
 In the US at least, if you have a good insurance or Medicaid or something, then (assuming you can convince a doctor to order the test) this seems like a _way_ cheaper way to see if you have hypocapnia, although it won't really allow you to do real-time biofeedback like with a capnometer.
 I think these blood/urine tests might also be very helpful in intermediate stages of recovery (like where I am at now as of 2024-02-02) where my CO~2~ levels are normal according to the capnometer but I still have that subtle feeling of air hunger.

-I have not tried this, but it is possible to _supplement_ bicarbonate in addition to changing breathing habits, which might speed up progress: "Long-distance runners, sprinters and horse trainers have experimented successfully with doses of sodium bicarbonate, which supplements the natural bicarbonate buffer and opposes the lactic acid load created by exercis- ing muscles" [@breathingdisordersbookchapter4, p.
-66]
+I have not tried this, but it is possible to _supplement_ bicarbonate in addition to changing breathing habits, which might speed up progress: "Long-distance runners, sprinters and horse trainers have experimented successfully with doses of sodium bicarbonate, which supplements the natural bicarbonate buffer and opposes the lactic acid load created by exercising muscles" [@breathingdisordersbookchapter4, p.
+66] <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC435634/pdf/jcinvest00601-0100.pdf> ("STUDIES ON HYPERVENTILATION.
+II.
+ELECTROCARDIOGRAPHIC CHANGES
+IN NORMAL MAN DURING VOLUNTARY HYPERVENTILATION" by B. CHR.
+CHRISTENSEN) also mentions an experiment to give large doses of sodium bicarbonate to subjects to generate (?!) a feeling of air hunger. more bicarbonate mimics the effects of less CO~2~. so maybe supplementing bicarbonate isn't the solution.

 ## The Henderson--Hasselbalch equation and CO~2~ tolerance